tezoscommunity/FAQ/Rebuilding_Mainnet.md

 git clean -f
 ```

 Get the new code and build it.
-This assumes that we are on the 'betanet' branch already.
-Do `git checkout betanet` first if not.
+This assumes that we are on the 'mainnet' branch already.
+Do `git checkout mainnet` first if not.

 ```
 git fetch